 - The UE receives QoS rules and ATSSS rules to be applied for the MA PDU Session, for QoS enforcement and traffic steering enforcement respectively.
 Similar rules (N4 rules) are received by UPF.

-2. After the MA PDU Session is established and the UE identifies that one or more ATSSS rules require traffic steering using the MPQUIC-IP steering functionality, the UE determines the number of multipath QUIC connections to be established with the UPF (MPQUIC-IP proxy).
+2. After the MA PDU Session is established and the UE identifies that one or more ATSSS rules require traffic steering using the MPQUIC steering functionality, the UE determines the number of multipath QUIC connections to be established with the UPF (MPQUIC proxy).
 For example, the UE may determine to establish as many multipath QUIC connections, as the number of QoS flows of the MA PDU Session, i.e. one multipath QUIC connection per QoS flow.
 The QoS rules provided to UE include downlink QoS information and the UE applies the downlink QoS information to establish QUIC connections for the QoS flows used for downlink traffic only.

-3. The UE establishes the number of multipath QUIC connection with the UPF (MPQUIC-IP proxy) determined in the previous step.
+3. The UE establishes the number of multipath QUIC connection with the UPF (MPQUIC proxy) determined in the previous step.
 This results into several multipath QUIC connections between the UE and UPF, each one composed of multiple paths, e.g. one path over 3GPP access and another path over non-3GPP access.
 Data transmitted over a multipath QUIC connection must be encrypted according to RFC 9001 [13].

-During a QUIC connection establishment, the UE and UPF negotiate QUIC transport parameters and indicate (a) support of QUIC Datagram frames and (b) support of multipath.
-They indicate support of QUIC Datagram frames by providing the "max_datagram_frame_size" transport parameter with a non-zero value (see RFC 9221 [15]) and they indicate support of multipath by providing the "enable_multipath" transport parameter (see draft-ietf-quic-multipath [16]).
+During a QUIC connection establishment, the UE and UPF negotiate QUIC transport parameters and indicate (a)support of multipath.
+They indicate support of multipath by providing the "enable_multipath" transport parameter (see draft-ietf-quic-multipath [16]).

-After a QUIC connection establishment, the HTTP/3 client and the HTTP/3 proxy negotiate HTTP settings and indicate support of HTTP Datagrams (see RFC 9297 [11]) and support of Extended CONNECT (see RFC 9220 [19]).
+After a QUIC connection establishment, the HTTP/3 client and the HTTP/3 proxy negotiate HTTP settings support of Extended CONNECT (see RFC 9220 [19]).

 The QoS flow associated with a QUIC connection is also negotiated between the UE and UPF.
 This is done by using a new QUIC transport parameter (defined by 3GPP) when the QUIC connection is established.